-- Excavate a pad that is at least 50 feet long, extends the full width of the construction road and is 6 inches deep. - Lay down filter fabric. - Backfill with coarse gravel (1.5 to 3 inch stone).
-Use stone that is large enough to not get picked up in the grooves of truck tires. - Widen pad at connection with road to provide for turning radius of trucks. - Use in conjunction with Construction Road Stabilization. - Coarse wood chips that won't float away may be used at the entrance to a single family residence construction site.
+- Excavate a pad that is at least 50 feet long, extends the full width of the construction road and is 6 inches deep. - Lay down filter fabric. - Backfill with coarse gravel (1.5 to 3 inch stone). - Widen pad at connection with road to provide for turning radius of trucks.

+- Use in conjunction with Construction Road Stabilization. - Coarse wood chips that won't float away may be used at the entrance to a single family residence, construction site.

-- Sweep paved road daily to remove dirt and stones. - Redress stone as conditions demand (do not let filter fabric be exposed). - Washout accumulated sediment so that stone remains exposed and has void spaces for sediment.
-Ensure that wash water runs to a sediment trap.
+- Sweep paved road daily to remove dirt and stones. - Redress stone as conditions demand (do not let filter fabric be exposed).